skoolkid/skoolkit/sphinx/source/commands.rst

                           information.
 This option may be used multiple times.
     -s START, --start START
                           Set the start address to JP to.
-    --sim-load            Simulate a 48K ZX Spectrum running LOAD "".
+    --sim-load            Simulate a 48K ZX Spectrum running LOAD "" (with fast loading when the ROM load routine is called).
-    --state name=value    Set a hardware state attribute.
-Do '--state help' for more information.
-This option may be used multiple times.
+    --sim-load-all        Simulate a 48K ZX Spectrum running LOAD "" (no fast loading).
     -u AGENT, --user-agent AGENT
                           Set the User-Agent header.
     -V, --version         Show SkoolKit version number and exit.